 Every year, the humpback whales visit the Hawaiian Islands during the winter months of November-March.
 Typically not feeding during their time here, they’ve journeyed down to mate and give birth to their calf.
 The trip they embark on every year from Alaska to Hawaii is approximately 3,000 miles, by far one of the largest journeys taken by any animal species.

-Roughly 10,000 whales make their journey from the North Pacific to the warm waters of the Hawaiian Islands.
 The Humpback whale is an endangered species and overall populations drastically declined before it was put on the endangered list.
 An increase in the population has been documented, yet difficult to estimate an exact count of this species.

 Humpback whales can weigh between 25-40 tons reaching up to 45 feet in length; females tend to be larger than males.
 Mostly all dark grey, some individuals have a variable amount of white on their pectoral fins and belly.
 These distinctive characteristics are in many instances used to identify individual whales.
 During the summer months, feeding occurs in the North Pacific where whales build up fat stores or blubber that they will live off of during the winter.
 Humpback whales filter feed on tiny crustaceans, mainly krill as well as small fish and can consume up to 3,000 pounds of food per day.
 Adults have been documented to be able to hold their breath for up to 45 minutes, where calves surface for air every few minutes.